 At that moment, I felt myself get a download of all the things God had been teaching me during those torturous two months and how I could do better next time.
 We’re not going to get along with everyone we encounter, and we don’t always get a choice of who we have to be around, but we do have a say in how we treat others.
 No matter how horrible others are towards you, you should never stoop to their level.
 God has called us to love our enemies and show kindness towards them.

 We don’t know what others are genuinely going through, and just because they don’t treat us with respect doesn’t mean we should give them the power to tear us down!
 We’re not concrete walls, we’re humans, and things will hurt us, but learning to brush off their words is a lesson, I believe, everyone needs to learn.

 Today, I’m still working on mastering this lesson.
 It doesn’t cost anything to be kind to those who you think might not deserve it.
 Everyone needs kindness and love in their lives, whether they think so or not.
 We have a choice; to continue being people like Landon, pre-Jaime, full of bitterness and rebellion, or be the person who is loving and forgiving.
 I don’t know about you, but I’d rather be loving than hateful.

-The Bible teaches us many things, but one of the best lessons is about how we should treat others, 1 Corinthians 13 is just one example.
+The Bible teaches us many things, but one of the best lessons is how we should treat others; 1 Corinthians 13 is just one example.
 How do you view love?
-Have you ever thought about 1 Corinthians 13 being about more than a romantic love letter?
-Let’s meditate on these verses, this week, and see how God uses this revelation to change the way we treat those we encounter each day!
+Have you ever thought about 1 Corinthians 13 is about more than a romantic love letter?
+Let’s meditate on these verses this week and see how God uses this revelation to change how we treat those we encounter each day!